 No, please don’t!
 If everyone rings at 08:30 we cannot answer most of the calls.
 We take routine phone call bookings until mid-afternoon at the earliest, though it does help us plan the day if you can call before 10:30.

 Will I be seen in person if this is needed?

 What if I have problems getting to the phone?

 Please let us know if you have difficulty using the phone and we will make special arrangements.
 If you cannot take a call at work you can ask for an early call from the doctor at 08:00, or usually we can arrange to ring you when you have a break.
 We also understand that you may not want to discuss personal things if you can be overheard, so let the receptionist know when you first ring if this is the case.

 What if I cannot get to the surgery for my appointment during normal opening hours?

-Please note: The Practice will be open for pre-booked appointments only, our phone lines will not be accessible after 18.30.
+Please note: The Practice will be open for pre-booked appointments only, our phone lines close at 18.30.